jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 The YANG module contains 2 root statements and one RPC:

-*   **container l2vpn** – represents intended state stored in CONF DS and actual state stored in OPER DS
+ - **container l2vpn** – represents intended state stored in CONF DS and actual state stored in OPER DS
-*   **container l2vpn-state** – not used in current implementation
+ - **container l2vpn-state** – not used in current implementation
-*   **rpc commit-l2vpn** – configures intent of L2VPN service.
+ - **rpc commit-l2vpn** – configures intent of L2VPN service.
 The output of RPC is the result of service configuration.

 ### Network Element Plugin
 Network Element Plugin (NEP) is a unit which implements SPI from the L2VPN Provider.
 This NEP is device API specific and is responsible for:

-*   announcement of discovered device (PE) to the L2VPN Provider
+- Announcement of discovered device (PE) to the L2VPN Provider
-*   translation between SPI Data Transfer Objects (DTO) and device configuration
+- Translation between SPI Data Transfer Objects (DTO) and device configuration
-*   rollback of configuration on a device
+- Rollback of configuration on a device

 #### IOS-XRv Network Element Plugin
 This plugin configures L2VPN on IOS-XRv using NETCONF.
 It listens on topology-netconf and announces PE capable devices to the L2VPN Provider.
 Rollback on a device is done automatically using the "Rollback-on-Error" capability.